sofiewallin/SeriesTracker-REST-API/README.md

 - PATCH / Unwatch one episode of series added to a user: `./users/:id/series/:series_id/unwatch-episode/:episode_id`
 - PATCH / Clear watch history of one series added to a user: `./users/:id/series/:series_id/clear-watch-history`
 - PATCH / Change watching status of one series added to a user: `./users/:id/series/:series_id/change-watching-status/:status`

-### Packages

-The following packages has been added as dependencies (besides Express):

-- [`bcryptjs`](https://www.npmjs.com/package/bcryptjs) - For hashing passwords and reading hashed passwords.
-It is used in the login function.
-- [`cors`](https://www.npmjs.com/package/cors) - For enabling CORS for the API.
-- [`dotenv`](https://www.npmjs.com/package/dotenv) - For loading environment variables from a `.env` file.
-- [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken) - For creating a JWT for the user on login and for authenticating and authorizing the user on protected routes.
-- [`mongoose`](https://www.npmjs.com/package/mongoose) - For connecting to a MongoDB database and for creating schemas and models for the different collections in the database.
-All the schemas and models can be found in `models/`
-- [`nodemon`](https://www.npmjs.com/package/nodemon) (DevDependency) - For listening to changes when server is running in development.

 ## Using this repository and the REST API